3lc-ai/3lc-examples/README.md

 #From the Jupyter interface, open any notebook from the list to get started.
 ```

-### Data

-All required data for running the notebooks is either contained in the `./data` folder, or is downloaded from the internet during the notebook execution.

 ## Contributing

 We welcome contributions to this repository!
-If you have a suggestion for an additional example or improvement, please open an issue or create a pull request.
+If you have a suggestion for an
+additional example or improvement, please open an issue or create a pull
+request.

+Any contributions should be made in the `tutorials` and `data` folders only,
+other files and folders are maintained by the 3LC team.

+### Data

+All required data for running the notebooks is either contained in the `./data`
+folder, or is downloaded from the internet during the notebook execution.

+When contributing new notebooks/scripts, it is preferable to have the notebook
+download any required data from the internet, rather than including them in the
+repository.
+If however, this is not possible, small contributions of data files
+are accepted in the `./data` folder, but please do not include large files or
+datasets.
+Ensure also that the data files are not restricted by any licensing
+agreements.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache 2.0 License - see the LICENSE file for details.

 ## Acknowledgments